 Common terms and phrases

-Alicia Ostriker animal artist asked Austin Tappan Wright baby beautiful believe Bierhorst C. S. Lewis California called Calvino Coyote critics culture dark Doris Lessing dream earth English ethical experience feeling female feminist folktale Gethen Gethenian Gododdin going Guin happen hard hear hero hills human ideas imagination Italian Folktales Italo Calvino kids kind language Lathe of Heaven listen literature live look male man’s Mervyn Peake mind moral mother tongue myth narrative never novel one’s perhaps poem poetry poets Press prose reader Reprinted by permission responsibility river science fiction science-fiction seems sexual Shikasta silence society Soru sound speak stone story tale talk tell there’s things thought translation trying Ursula Ursula K utopia Virginia Woolf voice woman women Woolf words writing written wrote York
+Alicia Ostriker animal artist asked Austin Tappan Wright baby beautiful believe Bierhorst C. S. Lewis California called Calvino Coyote critics culture dark Doris Lessing dream earth English ethical experience feeling female feminist folktale Gethen Gethenian Gododdin going Guin happen hard hear hero hills human ideas imagination Italian Folktales Italo Calvino kids kind language Lathe of Heaven listen literature live look male Mervyn Peake mind moral mother tongue myth narrative never night novel perhaps poem poetry poets Press prose reader Reprinted by permission responsibility river science fiction science-fiction seems sexual Shikasta silence society Soru sound speak stone story survival tale talk tell there's things thought translation trying Ursula Ursula K utopia Virginia Woolf voice woman women Woolf words writing written wrote York